azilnik/theweatherisfun/README.md

 ## Creators

 Theweatheris.fun was created by Ari Zilnik and Eric Hartman.
+They like being told the weather outside is fun.

-Ari is ....
+Ari is a UX designer and front-end developer based in Brooklyn.
+He can be found [here](http://ari.zilnik.com).

 Eric is a full-stack developer currently based in Toronto.
 His work can be found [here](https://github.com/erixhartman/).